jrief/django-formset/docs/source/dual-selector.rst

 This form shows the usage of two adjacent fields, where the first field's value is used to filter the options for the next field.
 Here with the field **state**, the user can make a preselection of one or more states.
-When the state is changed, the other field **county** gets filled with all counties belonging to one of the selectd states.
+When the state is changed, the other field **county** gets filled with all counties belonging to one of the selected states.

 To enable this feature, widget ``DualSelector`` accepts the optional argument ``filter_by`` which contains a dictionary such as ``{'state': 'state__id'}`` defining the lookup expression on the given